 Synthesis in Creative Research Projects

 We identified courses where disciplinary faculty have attended the UNLV Libraries Faculty Institute on Creative Research Assignments and assessed 21 student artifacts that included interviews, PowerPoint presentations, infographics, and websites to identify how well students are able to synthesize multiple information sources and credit the work of others.
 This informed our work with the Faculty Institutes moving forward.

-ENG 102 Annotated Bibliographies: Every summer, our department evaluates a random sample of annotated bibliographies produced by students enrolled in ENG 102 during the previous fall and spring semesters.
+Every summer, we evaluate a random sample of annotated bibliographies produced by students enrolled in ENG 102 during the previous fall and spring semesters.
 This evaluation informs the learning outcomes and teaching activities of our ENG 102 library instruction program, which is a particular area of emphasis for our department.
-The rubric we use to evaluate student work was collaboratively developed with an ENG 102 graduate teaching assistant, and can be found here.

 Rinto, E., Bowles-Terry, M., & Santos, A. (2017).
 Assessing the Scope and Feasibility of First-Year Students’ Research Paper Topics.
 College & Research Libraries, 77(6). doi:https://doi.org/10.5860/crl.v77i6.16554

 Assessment of Student Work from Milestone and Culminating Experiences: Assessment activities have also examined student work from upper division general education courses.
 Faculty participating in our Faculty Institute series submit samples of student work that are then collaboratively evaluated with rubrics in order to identify developmentally-appropriate information literacy, research, and inquiry skills in students beyond the first year.